JoshuaWise/jellypromise/README.md

 In Node.js, you'll always see this descriptor object when passing a `jellypromise` to `console.log()`.

-### .filter(*callback*, [*thisArg*]) -> *promise*

-Used on a promise whose value is (or will be) an iterable object of promises or values (or a mix thereof).
-This method returns a new promise that will be fulfilled with an array of the values that pass the filter function `callback`.
-Promises returned by `callback` are awaited for (i.e., the promise returned by this method won't fulfill until all mapped promises have fulfilled as well).

-If any of the iterable's promises are rejected, or if `callback` throws, or if `callback` returns a rejected promise, the promise returned by this method will be rejected.

-`callback` has the following signature: `function callback(value, index, length)`

-Values are passed through the `callback` as soon as possible.
-They are not passed in any particular order.
-However, you can see an item's position in the original iterable/array via the `index` argument of the `callback`.

-### .map(*callback*, [*thisArg*]) -> *promise*

-Similar to the [`.filter`](#filtercallback-thisarg---promise) method, but instead of filtering the iterable/array, it transforms each value through the mapper `callback` function.

-`callback` has the following signature: `function callback(value, index, length)`

-Values are passed through the `callback` as soon as possible.
-They are not passed in any particular order.
-However, you can see an item's position in the original iterable/array via the `index` argument of the `callback`.

-### .forEach(*callback*, [*thisArg*]) -> *promise*

-Similar to the [`.map`](#mapcallback-thisarg---promise) method, but instead of transforming each value in the iterable, the resulting array will always contain the same values as the original iterable.
-Unsettled promises returned from the `callback` function will still delay the overall fulfillment of the promise created from this method.
-This method is primarily used for side effects.

-`callback` has the following signature: `function callback(value, index, length)`

-Values are passed through the `callback` as soon as possible.
-They are not passed in any particular order.
-However, you can see an item's position in the original iterable/array via the `index` argument of the `callback`.

-### .reduce(*callback*, [*initialValue*]) -> *promise*

-Used on a promise whose value is (or will be) an iterable object of promises or values (or a mix thereof).
-The `callback` function is applied against an accumulator and each value yielded by the iterable, **in order**, to reduce it to a single value which will become the fulfillment value of the promise returned by this method.

-If the `callback` function returns a promise, then the result of that promise will be awaited before continuing with the next iteration.

-If any of the iterable's promises are rejected, or if `callback` throws, or if `callback` returns a rejected promise, the promise returned by this method will be rejected.

-`callback` has the following signature: `function callback(previousValue, currentValue, currentIndex, length)`

 ### *static* Promise.resolve(*value*) -> *promise*

 Creates a promise that is resolved with the given `value`.
 If you pass a promise or promise-like object, the returned promise takes on the state of that promise-like object (fulfilled or rejected).